perezsan/Shadow-RPC-Operator/START-HERE.md

 If you are utilizing the Solana Server Program for your hardware, please make sure you have two larger drives as detailed below:

 Minimums from Solana Server Program:
-*  CPU - 24 core, 2.8GHZ, AVX2 support (Prefer 3.0GHZ+)
+*  CPU - 24 core, 2.8GHZ, AVX2 support (Prefer 3.0GHZ+ native), must boost above 3ghz
 *  RAM - 256GB
 *  HD  x 3
        - Boot - 200GB SSD
        - Ledger - 3.8TB NVME
        - Storage - 3.8TB NVME or SSD
 *  NIC - 10gig
-*  Connection - 500MB/s symmetrical
+*  Connection - 1GB/s symmetrical

 Custom Builders see above minimums or the below general guidance.
 These are generalizations and subject to change.
-They have
 # Operating a Shadow Node

-This resource has a step by step guide of:
+This resource has a step by step guide covering:
 1) [Configuring a Shadow Node](https://github.com/Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/blob/main/1-How-to-configure-RPC-node.md)
 2) [Connecting](https://github.com/Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/blob/main/2-How-to-connect-to-network.md) the Shadow Node to the `SSC-DAO Shadow Network`
 3) [Maintaining](https://github.com/Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/blob/main/3-how-to-maintain-rpc-node.md) your Shadow Node for maximum rewards payouts